B'Tselem: Staff and board

-B'Tselem's executive director is Yuli Novak.
-In 2011, the group staff has 38 employees in a Research Department, a Data Coordination department, a communications department, and an administration department.
-Field data research in the West Bank and Gaza Strip for B'Tselem was, until the Second Intifada, performed by Israeli Arabs.
+B'Tselem's executive director is Yuli Novak, former chairwoman of Breaking the Silence (Shovrim Shtika).
+In 2011, the group staff had 38 employees, organized in research, data coordination, communications and administration departments.
+Field data research in the West Bank and Gaza Strip for B'Tselem was, until the Second Intifada, conducted by Israeli Arabs.
 Data analysis and dissemination was conducted at the Jerusalem office.
 Because of restriction on entry to these areas for Israeli citizens, the Israeli Arab field workers were replaced with similarly qualified Palestinian Arabs who transmit research data to the office via fax or phone, sometimes negotiating checkpoints to reach the Jerusalem office for debriefings.
 B'Tselem board members include Orly Noy, Thair Abu Rass, and Elias Khouri.
 Notable former board members include: David Kretzmer, Anat Biletzki, Danny Rubinstein, Vivian Silver, and Oren Yiftachel.

 Funding

-B'Tselem describes itself as an independent NGO, "funded by contributions from foundations in Europe and North America... and by private individuals in Israel and abroad", and by the governments of some EU countries and the European Commission.
+B'Tselem describes itself as an independent NGO, "funded by contributions from foundations in Europe and North America... and by private individuals in Israel and abroad", and by the governments of several EU countries and the European Commission.

 According to B'Tselem's 2016 financial report, they had received NIS 9,549,286 in donations, of which NIS 4,665,144 was received from foreign governmental bodies.

-According to the New Israel Fund's 2016 financial report, they transferred US$414,433 to B'Tselem over the course of the year.
+According to the New Israel Fund's 2016 financial report, they transferred $414,433 US to B'Tselem over the course of the year.

+B'Tselem's revenue for 2024 was NIS 11,302,609.